Films, Audio & Samples

 Sample: first page of each sectionSee details ➔

 To borrow items or hire parts please email SOUNZ directly at firstname.lastname@example.org.

-This composition comprises the setting of seven texts from the Vespers for Pentecost liturgy.
-The Feast of Pentecost is regarded as the birthday of the Christian Church.
+The composer decided to encapsulate these experiences in a work that would celebrate both, choosing to set seven texts from the Vespers for Pentecost liturgy.
+The Feast of Pentecost is regarded as the birthday of Christianity.
 The disciples during this time, without Jesus Christ, were alone and nervous – their job was to take the then new religion of Christianity to the world.
-The Loquebantur text describes the disciples being empowered by the Holy Spirit, enabling them to be understood by people of all nationalities.
-The music is constructed from a series of scalar formations that share characteristics with ancient modes and scales of antiquity.
-The melodic lines or polyphonic choral textures remain central to the surrounding orchestral web.
+The “Loquebantur” text describes the disciples being empowered by the Holy Spirit, enabling them to be understood by people of all nationalities.

-III.
-Laudate pueri (choir, solo soprano, strings, harp and vibraphone)
+3. Laudate Pueri (full choir, solo soprano, strings, harp and vibraphone)

-VI.
-Announcement of the Eternal Gospel (choir, solo soprano, flute, strings, harp and vibraphone)
+6. Announcement of the Eternal Gospel (full choir, solo soprano, strings, flute, harp and vibraphone)

 - Deus in Adjutorium – Introductory versicle for Vespers (Psalm 70:1)

 - Loquebantur – Antiphon at Second Vespers for Pentecost

 - Lucis Creator Optime – Hymn at Vespers

 - Announcement of the Eternal Gospel – Revelation 14:6-7